Skip to content

 SECTION 14: COMMUNICATION

-1. The Club will contact The Client by the e-mail address recorded on the Registration Form for the legal parent guardian/carer 1 and it is therefore vital that this information is correct at all times and that email communications from The Club is read without delay.
+3. The Club will contact The Client by the e-mail address recorded on the Registration Form for the legal parent guardian/carer 1 and it is therefore vital that this information is correct at all times and that all communications from The Club is read without delay.

-1. The email and phone at our office will be manned from 10am – 2pm Monday – Friday.
-We will endeavour to respond to you within 5 working days.
+10. The email and phone at our office will be manned from 10am – 2pm Monday – Friday.
+We will endeavour to respond to calls and emails within 5 working days.
 Our club phones are operational during The Club times only 07.15 – 9am breakfast club phones & 2:45pm – 6.15pm Monday – Friday after school phones term time only.

-1. Please avoid contacting The Club during child collection times as our focus is the children in our care and phones may not be answered.
+11. The Client should avoid contacting the Club during child collection times as our focus is the children in our care and phones may not be answered.

 SECTION 15: SUPERVISED OUTINGS